Benishangul-Gumuz conflict: June

 The Amhara Region coup d'état attempt took place on 22 June 2019.
 Early on the morning of 23 June, armed men suspected to be supportive of the leader of the attempted coup killed 37 people and wounded 18 in the Metekel Zone.

 2020

 September

 Weeks of attacks on civilians took place in Metekel Zone in early September, especially in Bulan.
 Online social media estimated 150 deaths, which Atinkut Shitu, administrator of Metekel Zone, disputed.
 According to social media as summarised by Addis Standard, the targets were ethnic Amharans.
 Officials stated that the attacks had no ethnic motivations.

 October

 12–40 people were killed over a personal dispute over a stolen firearm in Metekel zone.
 Amhara politicians claim it was an attack on members of the Amhara ethnic group by Gumuz militias.

 November

-The 14 November bus attack on a passenger bus in Benishangul-Gumuz killed 34 people.
+A 14 November attack on a passenger bus in Benishangul-Gumuz killed at least 34 people.
+It occurred in Benishangul-Gumuz Region, as the bus was travelling between Wenbera and Chagni in the context of the wider Metekel conflict.
+Aljazeera reported that the violence as ethnically motivated, and targeted campaign by ethnic Gumuz militias against ethnic Amhara and Agew living in Metekel.